Vernon bowlers of the week and other lane highlights - Vernon Morning StarVernon Morning Star

-For the ladies, it was PEGGY HOGGARD, who bowls in the Monday 7 p.m.
+For the ladies, it was ROBYN ROLKE, who bowls in the Monday 7 p.m.
 League.
-She bowled a 701 triple to go 191 over her 170 average.
+She bowled a 524 triple to go 122 over her 134 average.

-For the men, it was JACK MAWLE, who bowls in the Tuesday 7 p.m.
+For the men, it was JOE ARIH, who bowls in the Wednesday 7 p.m.
 League.
-He bowled a 523 triple to go 136 over his 129 average.
+He bowled a 581 triple to go 137 over his 148 average.

 LINCOLN LANES CLUB 55 BOWLERS OF THE WEEK

-For the ladies, it was JESSIE PINETTE, who bowls in the Thursday p.m.
+For the ladies, it was BRENDA CROCKER, who bowls in the Friday a.m.
 League.
-She bowled a 617 triple to go 212 over her 135 average.
+She bowled a 588 triple to go 231 over her 99 average.

-For the men, it was GORDON PATTERSON, who bowls in the Friday a.m.
+For the men, it was KEITH ALTWASSER, who bowls in the Tuesday p.m.
 League.
-He bowled a 456 triple to go 138 over his 126 average.
+He bowled a 739 triple to go 130 over his 203 average.

 OTHER HIGHLIGHTS (POA = Pins Over Average):